-The Writing Café and Learning Development want to help out!
+The Writing Café and Learning Development can help!

-out!
-We are running a regular Postgraduate Writing Group, specifically to
+We run a regular Postgraduate Writing Group, specifically to

 address these issues for postgraduate students here at Plymouth.

 Dates have been set (see below) for the group to meet for up to three hours

 every other week.
 A member from the Learning Development Team will be available

 to offer support during these sessions and, these sessions provide

 opportunities for mutual support and writing with a shared sense of purpose.
 Research

 indicates that many postgraduate students who participate regularly in writing

 groups benefit from the protected space and time, and experience increased